|

 And it is not just elvesmen have settled there, too,

 and dwarves.
-We all live together, in harmony.
+We all live together.

 And Eomer approves of this?